-(iii) Supply: meaning; difference between stock and supply; determinants of supply; Law of Supply; movement and shift of the supply curve; elasticity of supply

-Difference between stock (intended supply) and supply (actual supply) with the help of relevant examples.
+(iii) Supply: meaning; difference between stock and supply; determinants of supply; Law of Supply; movement and shift of the supply curve; elasticity of supply Difference between stock (intended supply) and supply (actual supply) with the help of relevant examples.
 A supply function should be specified and explained.
-Law of Supply, supply schedule and supply curve.
+Law of Supply: Meaning, supply schedule and supply curve.
 Derivation of market supply curve from individual supply curve.
 Movement and shift of the supply curve, exceptions to the Law of Supply.
-Elasticity of Supply: Meaning and measurement of elasticity of supply by percentage method and geometric method.
+Elasticity of Supply: Meaning, degrees of elasticity of supply and measurement of elasticity of supply by percentage method and geometric method.